oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Reference the name of the current bean and each parent bean in any hierarchy you override.
   * See [Override template samples](#override-template-samples) for examples.
 * Use situational config `replace` and `add` verbs as follows:
-  * If you are adding a new bean that doesn't already exist in your original domain home config.xml, specify `add` on the mbean itself and on each attribute within the bean.
+  * If you are adding a new bean that doesn't already exist in your original domain home `config.xml`, specify `add` on the MBean itself and on each attribute within the bean.
     * See the `server-debug` stanza in [Override template samples](#override-template-samples) below for an example.
-  * If you are adding a new attribute to an existing bean in the domain home config.xml, the attribute needs an `add` verb.
+  * If you are adding a new attribute to an existing bean in the domain home `config.xml`, the attribute needs an `add` verb.
     * See the `max-message-size` stanza in [Override template samples](#override-template-samples) below for an example.
-  * If you are changing the value of an existing attribute within a domain home config.xml, the attribute needs a `replace` verb.
+  * If you are changing the value of an existing attribute within a domain home `config.xml`, the attribute needs a `replace` verb.
     * See the `public-address` stanza in  [Override template samples](#override-template-samples) below for an example.
 * When overriding `config.xml`, XML namespace `xmlns` abbreviations must be exactly as specified.
-  * When overriding config.xml, the XML namespace (`xmlns:` in the XML) must be exactly as specified in [Override template schemas](#override-template-schemas).
+  * When overriding `config.xml`, the XML namespace (`xmlns:` in the XML) must be exactly as specified in [Override template schemas](#override-template-schemas).
-  * E.g. use `d:` to reference config.xml beans and attributes, `f:` for `add` and `replace` `domain-fragment` verbs, and `s:` to reference the situational config schema.
+  * For example, use `d:` to reference `config.xml` beans and attributes, `f:` for `add` and `replace` `domain-fragment` verbs, and `s:` to reference the situational config schema.
 * It is a best practice to use XML namespace abbreviations `jms:`, `jdbc:`, and `wldf:` respectively for JMS, JDBC, and WLDF module override files.

 ## Override template samples